catherinezucker/dustmaps/docs/examples.rst

     from dustmaps.decaps import DECaPSQueryLite
     decapslite = DECaPSQueryLite()

-To combine the Bayestar and DECaPS 3D dust maps, users should query Bayestar for regions **north of declination −30°**, and DECaPS for regions **south of −30°**, taking advantage of each map’s sky coverage.
+To combine the Bayestar and DECaPS 3D dust maps, users should query Bayestar for regions **north of declination −30°**, and DECaPS for regions **south of declination −30°**, taking advantage of each map’s sky coverage.
 For example, we can generate a few dozen random coordinates in the Galactic plane, filter them by declination, and query the appropriate map based on each coordinate’s position:

 .. code-block:: python